TexZK/TDA8425_emu/README.md

 ### DC removal

-The librar can optionally apply a high-pass filter at 10 Hz to the input, in order to emulate the DC removal shown in the frequency response charts.
+The library can optionally apply a high-pass filter at 10 Hz to the inputs, in order to emulate the DC removal shown in the frequency response charts.

 It is activated by the `TDA8425_USE_DC_REMOVAL` preprocessor symbol.